Frank C. Lang: Postwar career

 Following his return stateside in late 1945, Lang was attached to the staff of Marine Aircraft Group 53 and later was transferred to Marine Aircraft Group-31 at Marine Corps Air Station Miramar, California.

 In May 1948, Lang was assigned to the headquarters battalion, Fleet Marine Force, Western Pacific under Brigadier General Omar T. Pfeiffer and took part in the combat operations in North China during the Chinese Civil War.
 He was transferred to the Marine Fighter Squadron 542 in June 1949 and deployed to Korea during the ongoing war in September 1950.
-Lang took part in the close air support, air interdiction, and reconnaissance flights against enemy on twin-engine, radar-upgraded Grumman F7F Tigercat and returned to the United States in March 1951.
+Lang took part in the close air support, air interdiction and reconnaissance flights against enemy on twin-engine, radar-upgraded Grumman F7F Tigercat and returned to the United States in March 1951.
 For his service in Korea, he was decorated with Navy Commendation Medal with Combat "V" and another six Air Medals.

-Lang was subsequently assigned to the headquarters Air, Fleet Marine Force, Pacific at Marine Corps Air Station El Toro, California and remained there until June 1952, when he was promoted to Major and ordered to the Air Command and Staff College at Maxwell Air Force Base, Alabama for an instruction.
+Lang was subsequently assigned to the headquarters Air, Fleet Marine Force, Pacific at Marine Corps Air Station El Toro, California, and remained there until June 1952.
+He was promoted to Major and ordered to the Air Command and Staff College at Maxwell Air Force Base, Alabama, for an instruction.

 Upon the graduation, Lang was ordered to the Navy Aviation Supply Office in Philadelphia, where he served as Aviation Planning Officer before he was assigned to the Marine All-Weather Fighter Squadron 513 operating out of NAS Atsugi, Japan.
 He served first as an Executive officer and then assumed command of the whole squadron.

-In January 1958, Lang returned to the United States and joined the staff of Marine Training Group 20 at Marine Corps Air Station Cherry Point, North Carolina as Assistant Chief of Staff for Operations.
-He was promoted to lieutenant colonel in January 1961 and assumed duty as an Executive officer of Marine Training Squadron 1 also located at Cherry Point.
-Lang was later ordered to the Amphibious Warfare School in Quantico, Virginia and graduated from the Senior Course there.
+In January 1958, Lang returned to the United States and joined the staff of Marine Training Group 20 at Marine Corps Air Station Cherry Point, North Carolina, as Assistant Chief of Staff for Operations.
+He was promoted to Lieutenant Colonel in January 1961 and assumed duty as an Executive officer of Marine Training Squadron 1 also located at Cherry Point.
+Lang was later ordered to the Amphibious Warfare School in Quantico, Virginia, and graduated from the Senior Course there.

 Lang was subsequently ordered to Paris, France, where he joined the headquarters of Commanding General, United States Army Europe as Operations Staff Officer under General Bruce C. Clarke.
 He spent three years in this capacity and returned to the United States for helicopter transition training at Marine Corps Air Station New River, North Carolina.

 Upon the completion of the training, Lang assumed command of Marine Medium Helicopter squadron-264, equipped with H-34 Choctaw helicopters.
-He held command until December 1964, when he was transferred to Marine Aircraft Group 26 as Executive officer and following the promotion to colonel in August 1965, he assumed command of that Aircraft Group.
+He held command until December 1964, when he was transferred to Marine Aircraft Group 26 as Executive officer.
+Following the promotion to colonel in August 1965, he assumed command of that Aircraft Group.